GustavoDill/CSharpExtendedCommands/README.md

 Take an example - The class SimpleJSON from NuGet.
 A very usefull library but if you want to hide the dll from the final project folder/distribution you don't need to loaded directly from the resources it's already included in this library that can be directly added as a source file.

-The main goal of this class is to just drag the CSharpExtendedCommands.cs source file into a project and be able to do many things simply.

 Things such as: Grabbing computer info, solving math problems, some internet stuff, etc...